 Our staff are actively engaged in research and professional practice in the business sector which is integrated into the teaching of this course.
 Find out more about some of the staff and their research activities who will be teaching on this course below.

-Level Co-ordinator for BA (Hons) International Management
+Dr Christos Apostolakis - Programme Coordinator for BA (Hons) International Management (top-up)

 Dr Christos Apostolakis' research interests revolve around Strategy (with a focus on Resource-based View, Strategic Entrepreneurship and Networks), Social Entrepreneurship, Collaboration and Public Private Partnerships.
 Other personal research interests include New Public Management and Higher Education.
 Christos has a PhD in Strategic and Public Management.